idmken/idmken.github.io/blogs/2101-GSADWPlaybook.md

 ## What’s A Digital Workforce?

 A digital workforce is made up of digital workers, which are automated, software-based tools, applications, or agents that perform a business task or process.
 These processes are performed similarly to a human user and are driven by Artificial Intelligence or other autonomous decision-making processes.
-[OMB memo 19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"} requires agencies to ensure the digital identity of digital workers are “distinguishable, auditable, and consistently managed.”
+[OMB memo 19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"} requires agencies to ensure the digital identity of digital workers are “distinguishable, auditable, and consistently managed.”
 Are you securing your digital workers?

 ## How Do Agencies Use Digital Workers?